srikanth9441/war-web-project/readme.md

 [JAX-RS API](http://en.wikipedia.org/wiki/Java_API_for_RESTful_Web_Services).

 \*\) Well, it actually doesn't.
-You can just as well embed a Java web container in your project, such as [Jetty](http://eclipse.org/jetty/), and be done with it.
+You can just as well embed a Java web container it.
 Using an application server is probably easier for beginners, though.

 # How do I build this project?